 Billie Holiday, 44

-When legendary jazz vocalist Billie Holiday died intestate in 1959, it’s said that she had less than $1,000 to her name.
+When legendary jazz vocalist Billie Holiday died without a will in 1959, it’s said that she had less than $1,000 to her name.
 She was estranged from her fourth husband, an alleged mafia enforcer, but they weren’t divorced—allowing him to inherit her entire estate, including royalties.
 Estimates about its value today vary, from over $1 million to as much as $14 million.

 John Denver, 53

 Singer John Denver didn’t have a will when his experimental plane crashed in 1997.
 His $19 million estate took six years to settle.
-Denver was single when he died, and first ex-wife was named as the executor of his estate.
+Denver was single when he died without a will, and first ex-wife was named as the executor of his estate.
 She divided his assets equally between his three children — two from his first marriage, and one from his second.

 Sam Cooke, 33